 3 Ways to Upgrade Your Interviews

 1. Ask Good Questions.

 The hiring processes of many major companies, such as Google, are infamous for bizarre questions that could confuse potential job candidates while pondering their leadership skills.
 While the practice could be effective for some companies, it could deflect strong candidates from wanting to pursue a career with your company.
-Be sure to ask relevant questions that generate strong answers such as asking potential job candidates’ weaknesses, biggest challenges they’ve faced or even their favorite hobby to learn more about them personally and professionally.
+Be sure to ask relevant questions that generate strong answers such as asking potential job candidates' favorite managers, the biggest challenges they’ve faced or a time when they failed on the job.

 2. Stop Vetting Start Selling.